Home Page › Blog › Psychiatric Service Dog

 - What work or task has the PSD been trained to perform?

-The ADA website specifically recognizes psychiatric service dogs and gives as examples service dogs that remind their handlers to take prescribed medication or calm a person with Post-Traumatic Stress Disorder (PTSD) during an anxiety attack.
+The ADA website explicitly recognizes psychiatric service dogs and gives as examples service dogs that remind their handlers to take prescribed medication or calm a person with Post-Traumatic Stress Disorder (PTSD) during an anxiety attack.

 - Cannot be isolated from other patrons by a business